Methods of work of the Working Group on the use of mercenaries

 D. Communications on alleged human rights abuses and violations of international humanitarian law

-Within the framework of its mandate, the Working Group may receive information on alleged human rights abuses and violations of international humanitarian law.
+Within the framework of its mandate, the Working Group may receive information on alleged abuses of international human rights law and violations of international humanitarian law.
 A State, State organ, inter-governmental and/or non-governmental organization, or the individuals concerned, their families or their representatives, or any other relevant source may submit a communication to the Working Group.
 Individuals, groups or entities submitting information are invited to include as complete information as possible and to submit their information through an online form.
-For details on how to submit a communication to the Working Group, please consult
+Details on how to submit a communication to the Working Group are available on this link .

 Based on this information and where deemed appropriate, the Working Group intervenes directly with Governments and other relevant actors, such as private military and security companies and their State and non-State clients.
 In such cases, the Working Group sends a letter to the concerned State and other concerned actors, as relevant, to draw their attention to the facts of the allegations made and the applicable international human rights norms and standards and relevant international humanitarian law.